fupelaqu/jkinematics/README.md

 - `stop`: stops the normal flow of execution of the kinematics.
 Resuming execution of the kinematics requires an explicit request from the client.
 An action of this type is added by default to the list of actions defined for each phase.
 - `wait`: suspends the normal flow of execution of the kinematics for the time specified using the `timeout` attribute.
-- `call`: calls the javascript function specified using the `script` attribute that can be defined in a controller using the `controller` attribute.
+- `call`: calls the javascript function specified using the `script` attribute that may be defined within a controller using the `controller` attribute.
 - `execute`: runs javascript code specified using the `script` attribute.

 ## Conditions